FGRibreau/node-request-retry/README.md

 ## Usage

-Request-retry is a drop-in replacement for [request](https://github.com/mikeal/request) but adds two new options `maxAttempts` and `retryDelay`.
+Request-retry is a drop-in replacement for [request](https://github.com/mikeal/request) but adds three new options `maxAttempts`, `retryDelay` and `retryStrategy`.
 It also adds one property to the response (or the error object, upon a network error), `attempts`.
 It supports callbacks or promises.

 ### With callbacks